pikinder/DQN/README.md

 * Loss clipping
 * Andrej Karpathy's pre-processing

+## Important details and observations
+* On the atari games, the replay memory must use uint8 to limit memory usage
+* It is normal that the code appears to learn not much for a couple of hours
+* Even though the code learns well on the Pong evironment, over-estimation of the q-values still occurs on classic control tasks.
+(Have to check whether this is the case for cartpole with DDQN).
+This would indicate that Double DQN does not fully solve the overestimation problem, but just reduces or delays its effect.
+But I have to verify this.

+## Things to be updated
+* Verifying how to sample as quick as possible from the replay memory.
+* Storing the replay memory directly on GPU?

 ## Learning on the Pong environment
 Requires about 8 hours on a NVidia Titan X